 Shockingly, every single Democratic member of the House of Representatives voted in favor of the bill, which passed out of the House 236-173.

 The Heritage Foundation has warned that if the bill were ever to be signed into law, it would “ultimately lead to the erasure of women by dismantling sex-specific facilities, sports, and other female-only spaces… [and] would defeat the entire purpose of Title IX, which was meant to ensure that women would have the same opportunities as men including in sports, and would leave women vulnerable to sexual assault.”

 As the OCR begins its investigation, let’s all pray it reaffirms what mankind has known for all time.
 Men and women are biologically different, and should be treated as such.

 Focus on the Family has many resources for parents wondering how to discuss these issues with their children.
-This article gives great, practical advice to parents and our True Tolerance website provides parents with great tips as well.

 Photo from Alliance Defending Freedom